Balunywa/Labs/AZ-APP-GW and AZ-APIM/Intergrate Standard APIM SKU without VNET support with Application Gateway/README.md

 ## CNAME Mappings

 Once the gateway is created, the next step is to configure the front end for communication.
-When using a public IP, Application Gateway requires a dynamically assigned DNS name wich you can create through the protal, The Application Gateway's DNS name should be used to create a CNAME record which points the APIM proxy host name (e.g. uniapi.taacs.cloud).
+When using a public IP, Application Gateway requires a dynamically assigned DNS name wich you can create through the protal, The Application Gateway's DNS name should be used to create a CNAME record which points the APIM proxy host name (e.g.api.contoso.com).
 The use of A-records is not since the VIP may change on restart of gateway.

 Domain Porvider Mappings: